anjackson/anjackson.github.io/page/2004-05-12-analysis-of-molecular-dynamics-trajectories.md

 created: 1084352972
 permalink: "/ix2v/comphys/docs/ug/y3-pm2-md-lj.pdf/"
 ---
-!!!Particle Simulation I: Assignment II
+### Particle Simulation I: Assignment II
-!!Analysis of molecular dynamics trajectories
+## Analysis of molecular dynamics trajectories
 In this assignment the ouput of a one-dimensional Lennard-Jones particle simulation was analysed to determine the behaviour of the system as a function of